jliszka/jliszka.github.com/_posts/2013-08-12-a-frequentist-approach-to-probability.md

 ### HTH vs HTT

-Another fun problem: if you flip a coin repeatedly, which pattern do you expect to see first, heads-tails-heads or heads-tails-tails?
+Another fun problem: if you flip a coin repeatedly, which pattern do you expect to see earlier, heads-tails-heads or heads-tails-tails?

 First I need the following method: